the-bucket-rider/the-bucket-rider.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a forth-year undergraduate student at the [Institute for Interdisciplinary Information Science (IIIS)](https://iiis.tsinghua.edu.cn/en/), Tsinghua University. [<a href="uploads/cv.pdf">CV</a>]
+I am a fourth-year undergraduate student at the [Institute for Interdisciplinary Information Science (IIIS)](https://iiis.tsinghua.edu.cn/en/), Tsinghua University. [<a href="uploads/CV.pdf">CV</a>]

-I am interested in theoretical machine learning, optimization, and other mathematical problems related to pratical algorithms.
+My research interests are broadly in theoretical machine learning, optimization, and other mathematical problems related to pratical algorithms.

-My <a href="/publications">publications</a>.

 Email: xuwh01 [at] gmail (dot) com